Gerrit Bol

-Gerrit Bol (May 29, 1906 in Amsterdam – February 21, 1989 in Freiburg) was a Dutch mathematician who specialized in geometry.
-He is known for introducing Bol loops in 1937, and Bol’s conjecture on sextactic points.
+Gerrit Bol (May 29, 1906 – February 21, 1989) was a Dutch mathematician who specialized in geometry.
+He is known for introducing Bol loops in 1937, and Bol's conjecture on sextactic points.

 Life

 Bol earned his PhD in 1928 at Leiden University under Willem van der Woude.
 In the 1930s, he worked at the University of Hamburg on the geometry of webs under Wilhelm Blaschke and later projective differential geometry.
 In 1931 he earned a habilitation.

 In 1933 Bol signed the Loyalty Oath of German Professors to Adolf Hitler and the National Socialist State.

 In 1942–1945 during World War II, Bol fought on the Dutch side, and was taken prisoner.
 On the authority of Blaschke, he was released.
 After the war, Bol became professor at the Albert-Ludwigs-University of Freiburg, until retirement there in 1971.